- Practice Management

 - Career Center

-PAs are educated in intensive programs modeled after medical school and accredited by the Accreditation Review Commission on Education for the Physician Assistants (ARC-PA), or its predecessor organizations.
+PAs are educated in intensive programs modeled after medical school and accredited by the Accreditation Review Commission on Education for the Physician Assistants (ARC-PA).

-First-year students can expect classroom education on the following:
+First-year PA students can expect classroom education on the following:

-Generally, the following studies are needed before applying to one of the programs, however, check your specific program as prerequisites can vary:
+Generally, the following studies are needed before applying to one of the programs, however, check your specific program as prerequisites may vary:

-Upon graduation from an accredited physician assistant program, PAs must pass the national certifying examination, PANCE, for certification.
+Upon graduation from an accredited physician assistant program, PAs must pass the Physician Assistant National Certifying Examination (PANCE) for certification.
 Only graduates of accredited programs may take the exam, which is developed by the National Board of Medical Examiners and administered by the National Commission on Certification of Physician Assistants (NCCPA).